Archive for Relationships

 At some point in our lives, most of us have grappled with the dilemma between accepting ourselves and wanting to improve ourselves.
 Those of us in intimate relationships can extend this to the dilemma between accepting our partner and also wanting to improve the relationship.
 We have probably been told that the two are not contradictory - that it is possible to fully accept ourselves whilst still doing our best to improve.
 However, in practice, this truth is not easy to see, and it is difficult to reconcile the two goals.

 When someone tells us to stop criticising ourselves (or our partner), we naturally resist.
 After all, how can we improve if we do not point out the problems?
 The notion that being more accepting might actually encourage change seems hard to believe.
 Yet it is true.
-The reason is that whenever we criticise ourselves or our partner, we create a conflict.
+Whenever we criticise ourselves or our partner, we create a conflict.
 This is the exact opposite of the cooperative attitude that we need.
 Rightly or wrongly, criticism is nearly always viewed as an attack, including the case of self-criticism.
 Thus, the response is nearly always defensiveness, even stubbornness, and the recipient is actually encouraged not to change in order to resist the perceived attack.
 Instead of achieving the desired change, criticism and lack of acceptance make behaviours more engrained.

 So can we be accepting and still improve?
 Robert Najemy, author of The Psychology of Happiness: Understanding Our Selves and Others, gives some good examples of this being true in everyday life.
 He remarks that a first grader is not ashamed to be in the first grade, and is not self-critical for not being in a higher grade.
 However, nor would he accept remaining in that first grade year after year.
 Thus, we can naturally progress in life whilst still being happy with our present status.
 The second example is that of an unfinished painting.
 There is nothing wrong with seeing our lives as a work in progress, like the unfinished painting, but without being agitated or frustrated that things are not yet done.
 The message is that we can be accepting and still make things better, and indeed our own natures will force us to do so.
 This reminds me of a Greg Anderson quote: “I am complete but not finished”.